 “Really?
 I thought it’s ‘cause Wayne’s such a hot driver.”

 “True, But Willie’s just using them.
-I’m seeing everything from a different perspective.
+I now see everything from a different perspective.
 It’s like last year.
 I go crazy on vacation.
 You were so smart to split today.”

 “I just felt like a coward.”

 “No way.
-You did what you felt was right.
-You were the only one to get out of harm’s way.
-Just like when you almost got run over by the boat; it was my entire fault for challenging you to race in the dark.
+You did what was right.
+You’re the only one to get out of harm’s way.
+Just like when you almost got run over by the boat; it was my fault for challenging you to race in the dark.
 I’m just hot-blooded and crazy.”